What's New :

 • The Guru Granth Sahib is considered to be a living Guru in

-• Since the Guru is considered to be a living being, any harm or disrespect to it is a serious offence for the Sikhs.
+• Because the Guru is regarded as a living entity, any violence or disrespect towards it is a significant offense for Sikhs.

 • Beadbi means being disrespectful towards Guru Granth Sahib.
 When sacrilege is verbal, it is called blasphemy and when it is physical, it is known as desecration.